Magikman008/Counter-Remover/README.md

 # Counter-Remover
-The script removes the number of notifications from the title
+The script removes the number of notifications from the title on Youtube